AIoTTrap/deployedapp/README.md

 ...

 ## Credits
-PestDetective was created by [Your Name] and [Collaborator Name] as part of [Project Name].
-We would like to acknowledge the following resources:
+PestDetective was created by Manan Luthra.

+## References:

 - YOLOv3 model: [link to source]
 - TensorFlow/Keras: [link to source]